-The pathway to becoming a qualified football referee with the Sutherland Shire Football Referees Association is as simple as successfully completing an online Laws of the Game Quiz as well as completing the requirements set out in the FFA accredited, Level 4 Practical Certificate (a half day practical training session).
+The pathway to becoming a qualified football referee with the Sutherland Shire Football Referees Association requires interested participants to complete the online Laws of the Game Quiz and successfully complete the FFA accredited, Level 4 Practical Course that is run by the SSFRA.

 Pre-requisites to becoming a referee with the SSFRA

 You must be 14 years of age at the start of the local football season.

 If you are over 18, you must complete and provide the full WWC check (see below)